nazunalika/linux-guide-and-hints/source/centos/openldap.rst

 OpenLDAP
 ^^^^^^^^

+.. note:: Deprecation

+   Please note that the OpenLDAP server is considered deprecated in RHEL (and thusly CentOS).
+This document will stay here as a reference for those who are still using the server software on RHEL 7.
+It may apply to Fedora users in some contexts, but there are some differences they may never be documented here.

 .. meta::
     :description: How to install OpenLDAP on RHEL 7, configure and set up accounts for host access, etc. RHEL 7 and Fedora users will have the ability to use SSSD for SUDO.